Graphs and obstruction theory for algebraic curves

 where $p$ and $q$ are nonzero complex numbers.
 Its intersection with the toric divisors have coordinates

 and

 In particular, writing $\alpha = -\frac{1}{p}$, $\beta = -\frac{1}{q}$ and $\gamma = -\frac{p}{q}$, we have

-On the other hand, one can see that the same product of the coordinates for the intersection of a line in $\Bbb P^2$ corresponding to the vertex $v'$ and the toric divisors is 1.
-Thus, there is no pre-log curve of the type of the above tropical curve. \end{example}
+On the other hand, one can see that the same product of the coordinates of the intersection between a line in $\Bbb P^2$ corresponding to the vertex $v'$ and the toric divisors is one.
+Thus, there is no pre-log curve of the type given by the above tropical curve. \end{example}

 \begin{example} Let us consider a tropical curve which is slightly different from the one in Example \ref{ex:1}, see Figure \ref{fig:0Y}.
-This is also a superabundant tropical curve as the previous example.
+This is also a superabundant tropical curve as in Example \ref{ex:1}.

-Now the vertex $V$ is the standard 4-valent vertex magnified in the $e_3$ direction by two times, and the edge $E_3$ has weight 2.
-The part $L$ is not affected by this, and the condition that the component of a pre-log curve corresponding to the vertex $V$ should have the same value of the function $z$ corresponding to $e_3^{\vee}$ at the two points corresponding to the two bounded edges can now be satisfied.
-Namely, take any line (in the usual sense) in $\Bbb P^3$ whose $z$-coordinates at the intersections with the toric divisors corresponding to the edges of directions $-e_1$ and $-e_2$ are $\alpha$ and $-\alpha$, respectively, where $\alpha$ is any nonzero complex number.
+Now the vertex $V$ is the standard 4-valent vertex magnified in the $e_3$ direction by two times, and the edge $E_3$ has weight two.
+The part $L$ is not affected by this, and the condition that the component of a pre-log curve corresponding to the vertex $V$ should have the same value of the function $z$ at the two points associated to the edges $E_1$ and $E_2$ can now be satisfied.
+Here $z$ is the function corresponding to $e_3^{\vee}$.
+Also, $E_1$ and $E_2$ are the bounded edges emanating from $V$.
+In particular, their directions are generated by $-e_1$ and $-e_2$, respectively.

+Explicitly, take any line (in the usual sense) in $\Bbb P^3$ whose $z$-coordinates at the intersections with the toric divisors corresponding to $E_1$ and $E_2$ are $\alpha$ and $-\alpha$, respectively.
+Here $\alpha$ is any nonzero complex number.
 Then the image of such a line by the map between toric varieties associated to the map magnifying the $e_3$ direction by two times gives the desired pre-log curve corresponding to the vertex $V$.
 Thus, in this example there is a pre-log curve of type $(\Gamma, h)$.